 For customer service roles averaging $15/hour, annual costs including benefits (25%) and payroll taxes (7.65%) total $32,490 per employee.
 Administrative positions at $17/hour cost $37,422 annually, while technical support roles at $21/hour reach $46,242 per employee.
 Sales representatives earning $19/hour with commission potential cost approximately $41,830 annually.

-Implementation costs typically range from $8,000-15,000 per automated position, with full ROI achieved within 3-6 months for most Madison businesses.
+Implementation costs typically range from $8,000-15,000 per automated position, with business-case validation achieved within 3-6 months for most Madison businesses.

 Advanced systems handling complex workflows may require 12-18 month ROI periods but deliver superior long-term value.